patricklafrance/wmfnext-shell/README.md

 ## Installation

-To install the packages, [open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the host and modules projects workspace:
+To install the packages, [open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the projects (host and modules) workspace:

 ```bash
 yarn add wmfnext-shell
 ```

-If you wish to include remote modules at runtime using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) also execute the following command at the root of the host and modules projects workspace:
+If you wish to include remote modules loaded at runtime using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) also execute the following command at the root of the projects (host and *remote* modules) workspace:

 ```bash
 yarn add wmfnext-remote-loader
 ```

 Once, installed, we recommend that you configure your projects to use [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default.
-To do so, open the `package.json` file of the project and add the root property `"type": "module"`:
+To do so, open the `package.json` file and add the `type` property:

 ```json
 {